 Best Winter Tires for SUVs and Trucks: Michelin Latitude X-Ice Xi2

-If you daily driver is an SUV or truck, you should put the Michelin Latitude X-Ice Xi2 on your shopping list.
+If your daily driver is an SUV or truck, you should put the Michelin Latitude X-Ice Xi2 on your shopping list.
 An industry leading design provides quiet, comfort, handling and stopping and starting power in a variety of winter conditions.

 A Flex Ice compound maintains flexibility when temperatures plummet and Cross-Z sipes are deep so you will get several winters out of your purchase.
 A safe, tough, fuel efficient option that Michelin, as always, delivers on.